lpryszcz/htseq/doc/otherparsers.rst

 .. class:: WiggleReader( filename_or_sequence, verbose=True )

-   The class is instatiated with the file name of a Wiggle file, or a sequence of lines in Wiggle format.
+   The class is instantiated with the file name of a Wiggle file, or a sequence of lines in Wiggle format.
 A ``WiggleReader`` object generates an iterator, which yields pairs of the form ``(iv, score)``, where ``iv`` is a :class:`GenomicInterval` object and ``score`` is a ``float`` with the score that the file assigns to the specified interval.
 If ``verbose`` is set to
    True, the user is alerted to skipped lines (comments or ``browser`` lines) by a message printed to the standard output.